TXT 4 HELP

 What We Do

-Safe Place program provides youth 12 – 18 years of age access to immediate help and safety through a network of community Safe Place sites that open the doors to at-risk youth.
+Safe Place program provides individuals, 24 years of age or younger, access to immediate help and safety through a network of community Safe Place sites that open the doors to at-risk youth.
 Find a Safe Place now.

 Safe Place is a youth outreach program that connects businesses and volunteers to provide help and safety to youth facing abuse, neglect, bullying, serious family struggles, homelessness and more.
 The goal of Safe Place is to offer immediate help to any youth in crisis.
 As youth enter a designated Safe Place location and ask for help, trained volunteers connect them to appropriate assistance.